jdavcs/vim-timestamp/README.md

 # Vim Timestamp
 A filetype plugin for timestamping .vim files.
+It does only 2 things:
+* insert a timestamp on demand;
+* update a timestamp, on demand or automatically when a .vim file is saved.

 ## Installation
 [Pathogen](https://github.com/tpope/vim-pathogen)